 During 2020 the Covid-19 pandemic has spread across the world closing public spaces including schools, businesses and places of worship.
-The UK entered a period of lockdown in March which has begun to be eased in England in May.
+The UK entered a period of lockdown in March which then began to be eased in the UK from May.

-On the Life on the Breadline blog we have hosted guest blog posts to hear about the impact of Covid-19 on communities, charities and organisations in the UK.
+On the Life on the Breadline blog we have hosted guest blog posts to hear about the impact of Covid-19 on communities, charities and organisations in the UK first in summer of 2020, and then six months later in winter of 2020 and early 2021.
 Click on the links below to find out more:

 In our fourth guest post Hannah Deakin, a disability blogger and activist, explores the impact of Covid-19 on the disabled community in the UK – “The disabled community are used to these battles, but it concerns me that the biggest one may yet to be endured.”

 In our fifth guest blog post we heard hear from Naomi Maynard, a food pantry volunteer in Liverpool about how the food pantry is adapting to Covid-19 to develop a sense doorstep community whilst they are unable to meet in person at the pantry.

 In our sixth guest blog post we heard from Rebecca Stockman who works with YMCA St Paul’s Group in delivering Merton Winter Night Shelter.
 Rebecca shares her experiences and reflections of being involved with the night shelter and people who are homeless during the Covid-19 pandemic.

 In our seventh guest blog post we heard from Suzanne Vernon Yorke who is a Church of England priest in London.
 Suzanne shared with us her experience of being a priest in the pandemic.

 In our eighth guest blog post TLG shared the work that their MakeLunch programme and volunteers have been undertaking to combat children’s holiday hunger during the pandemic.